 The LINUX operating system is loaded from a packed file on the flash disk of the single board computer to a RAM disk.
 All files of the flash disk are stored in the RAM disk after booting.
-Because of that it is guaranteed that the file system is in a defined condition after restart.
-This boot process takes approx. two minutes.
+This guarantees that the file system is in a defined condition after restart.
+This boot process takes approximately two minutes.
 During this time the following message appears on the display: